FAQ – GCFS

 What is the role of the Board of Education in grant-seeking?
 In addition to setting the overall priorities of the District and approving the District’s overall strategic plan, the Board of Education must approve acceptance of all grant funds and authorize the District to implement all grant-funded activities in compliance with all related terms and conditions.

-What is a resolution and when is it needed?
-Resolutions are the mechanism by which the Board of Education formally authorizes a wide variety of actions by the School District.
-All external grants, regardless of value, must be accepted through a resolution of the Board of Education.
-Policy 702 governs acceptance procedures for grants of all sizes.
+What is an Action Item and when is it needed?
+Action Items are the mechanism by which the Board of Education formally authorizes a wide variety of actions by the School District.
+All external grants, regardless of value, must be accepted through an Action Item of the Board of Education.
+Board Policy 702 governs acceptance procedures for grants of all sizes.
 You can find policy 702 by clicking on this link.

 When is a Limited Contract Authority (LCA) needed?
 For contracts of $20,000 or less (whether grant-funded or not), you may take advantage of the Limited Contract Authority (LCA) process.
 For more information about the District’s contracting process, contact the Office of General Counsel.